• Skip to main content

 If you didn’t find it useful we’d like to hear from you too.

-1. Tony Pfeiffer says
+• Tony Pfeiffer

-May 1, 2018 at 11:29 am
+1 May 2018 11:29

 Well said, Normally I shy away from pop culture examples.
 You did a great job of seeing the value in having the right platform to reach my audience.